Fix iPhone Stuck in Headphone Mode: 8 Proven Methods

 Plug wired headphones into the port, push all the way in until they click, then pull out slowly over 2-3 seconds.
 Do this three times.

 This physically resets the detection pin.
-On our iPhone 6s, the second attempt worked after a restart alone had failed.
+When a restart alone hasn’t worked, a second slow plug-and-unplug often does the trick.
 The slow removal matters because yanking headphones out quickly can leave the sensor triggered.
 If you don’t have wired headphones handy, AirPods or any Bluetooth pair can route audio as a temporary fix while you work on the port.

 #Check for Water or Physical Damage